geoghegan/ScootyBus/README.md

 # ScootyBus
-A simple way to communicate with your car over OBD-II
+A simple way to send ELM327 commands to your car via the OBD-II socket